 You might have an existing local project that you wish to deploy on a remote server.
 Or, if you don’t, you might still want to create a new local project and associate it with a remote project.
-This is because there are things you cannot do with IRI’s (new job creation) wizards in remote projects directly, like discover and create .DDF metadata.
-For this reason, I find it helpful to create and work within a local project that I associate with my remote project.
-Later I copy files into my remote project from this local project.
+This is because there are things you cannot do with IRI’s (new job creation) wizards in remote projects directly, like discover .DDF metadata and use Flow files.
+For this reason, you need to associate a local project with your remote project.
+Later, you can copy files into the remote project from this local project.

 I give my local project the same name as my remote project, but replace remote with local in the name.
 On the navigation bar, select File -> New -> IRI Project.
 Type in the Project name force5_local_project1.
 Click Finish.